Exhep Enoxaparin 40 Mg | 300 mg

 • Medical Conditions: Patients with certain medical conditions, such as bleeding disorders, liver problems, kidney problems, high blood pressure, diabetes, or a history of stroke or brain/spinal surgery, should exercise caution and consult their doctor before using Exhep.

-• Pregnancy and Breastfeeding: Consult your doctor before using Exhep if you are pregnant, planning to become pregnant, or breastfeeding.
+• Pregnancy and Breastfeeding: So, Consult your doctor before using Exhep if you are pregnant, planning to become pregnant, or breastfeeding.

 Important Note